"If God exists, I hope he has a good excuse."

 Time kills all gods.

 You know that I'm an atheist, and you ask me how the universe began.
 My answer is: I don't know, and I don't have to know.
 You're the one who claims to know.
 You're the one who claims to have an answer.
 I am honest enough to admit that I don't.
-You are claiming to know; why should I have to state why I don't know?
+You are claiming to know; why should I have to explain why I don't know?

 When you look at the way that people figure out whether or not there is a god, it looks a lot like the way they figure out what they like.